dockstore/dockstore-documentation/docs/getting-started/intro-to-dockstore-tools-and-workflows.rst

 What is a workflow?
 -------------------

-In general terms, a workflow describes a chain of commands.
+In general terms, a workflow describes a chain of commands  that may be executed in a specified order.
 For example, a simple two-step workflow that converts a VCF into a GDS file may conceptually look like this:

 VCF file --> convert to GDS file --> give each variant a unique ID --> a GDS file with unique IDs